0v00/peek/README.md

 # peek
 ( ͡° ͜ʖ ͡°)

 Playing around with FastAPI, FFmpeg, and SQLite.
-Not really meant for anyone else to use.
+Not really meant for anyone else to use (you obviously can't run this, unless you also have the same movie files inside of `peek/app/movie_files/`).
 A toy project to improve my Python.

+1. `uvicorn app.main:app --reload`
+2. `curl -o peek.jpg http://localhost:8000/movies/1/screenshot`
+3. enjoy the screenshot. print it out. frame it.

 ### Get List of Movies